St John the Baptist Church, Bromsgrove: Organ

 There are records of organ in the church dating from 1808 when a small instrument was installed by Thomas Elliot.
 The opening recital was given by Bishop Simms.
-There have been subsequent rebuildings and renovations over the years, resulting in a 3-manual and pedal pipe organ.
+There have been subsequent rebuildings and renovations over the years, resulting in a 3-manual and pedal pipe organ, largely by the Malvern firm of Nicholson.
 A specification of the organ can be found on the National Pipe Organ Register.